HomeBusinessHow to Market Sustainable Products Without Greenwashing?

 Key strategic principles for authentic sustainable marketing include:

-Valuable Strategies for Operations
+Valuable strategies for operations

-1. Implement a Product Lifecycle Assessment (LCA) Framework
+1. Implement a product lifecycle assessment (LCA) framework

 • Cross-functional input from sustainability experts, legal counsel, and marketing teams

-• Documentation requirements for substantiating evidence
+• Documentation requirements for supporting evidence

 • Compliance checks against relevant regulations and guidelines

-• Third-party verification requirements for significant claims
+• Third-party verification for significant claims

-Implement systems to collect, analyse, and report sustainability metrics that:
+Put in place systems to collect, analyse, and report sustainability metrics that:

 • Track key performance indicators aligned with recognised frameworks like GRI or SASB